Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/information-architecture/publishing-to-edge.md

 With Experience Edge this works different - Edge is not a 1-to-1 match to a Sitecore database.
 Not all properties of an item are published to Edge.

-During Publish time on XM Cloud, the Layout Service generates a static Layout response, collecting all necessary items for the pages where the published item is referenced.
+During Publish time on SitecoreAI, the Layout Service generates a static Layout response, collecting all necessary items for the pages where the published item is referenced.
 The generated layout snapshot is then pushed to Experience Edge, which delivers this static data to the Head applications on request via GraphQL.

 <img src="/images/learn/accelerate/xm-cloud/publish-edge-2.png" alt="How it works with Experience Edge"/>